 Spyware and Malware are programs that can be loaded onto your computer without your knowledge.
 Spyware disguises itself as a legitimate application and embeds itself into your computer to monitor your activity and collect information.
 Malware contains viruses, Trojan horses or other types of malicious code designed to steal personal information.
 Spyware and Malware are both serious threats to the security of your computer and can be spread through email, web sites, text messages and more.

-Please be aware that legitimate calls from First Federal, such as calls from the Fraud Prevention group are made on a normal basis.
-The agents will only ask for confirmation of certain transactions on your debit card.
-Your personal information is not requested.
+Please be aware that legitimate calls from First Federal Bank Fraud Prevention group are made on a normal basis.
+The agents will only ask for confirmation of certain transactions on your debit card and sensitive personal information is not requested.
+The card alert retrieval number is 1.877.253.8964.